ecsarg/social-network-api/README.md

 ## Demo

-Unfortunately, I was unable to get my program to start with running 'npm start' and was unable to problem solve the issue.
+I was able to get my program connected to the local host, however, was unabe to post users when trying.
+Plan to resubmit at later date once fixed.

 ## User Story
 AS A social media startup